Dissipative charging of tight-binding quantum batteries: Experimental realization for bond dissipation and robustness to local dephasing

 In experimental settings, quantum systems are exposed to environmental noise, among which local dephasing is a common decoherence mechanism.
 We therefore assess the robustness of the proposed dissipative charging scheme against dephasing.
 To this end, we include local dephasing channels described by Lindblad operators $O_j = c_j^\dagger c_j$ with dephasing rate $\gamma_d$.
 The resulting dynamics is governed by the master equation

 where $\mathcal{D}[O](\rho) = O\rho O^\dagger - \frac{1}{2}\{O^\dagger O, \rho\}$.

 We numerically simulate the charging dynamics of the one-dimensional chain under the joint influence of bond dissipation ($\gamma$) and local dephasing ($\gamma_d$).
 We find that even when $\gamma_d$ is comparable to $\gamma$, the steady-state ergotropy $\mathcal{E}_{\text{ss}}$ remains a substantial fraction of its value in the clean case, as shown in Fig.~\ref{Fig_setup}(b).
 Moreover, the time evolution of the extractable work $\mathcal{E}(\tau)$ shows that the charging process remains effective, with the battery reaching its near-steady value within a few inverse dissipation times $1/\gamma$ despite the presence of dephasing [Fig.~\ref{Fig_setup}(c)].
 These results indicate that the charging protocol is robust against phase noise and is therefore compatible with noisy solid-state and cold-atom platforms.
+Beyond charging, the protection of already-stored ergotropy against environmental noise can be further enhanced by techniques such as the weak-measurement protocol proposed in Ref.~\cite{Malavazi2025WeakMeasurement}, which offers a complementary strategy for mitigating energy loss in open quantum batteries.

 These considerations confirm that the dissipative charging mechanism is robust against realistic dephasing noise and amenable to implementation in state-of-the-art quantum simulation platforms.
 The combination of robustness and experimental accessibility positions engineered bond dissipation as a promising route toward practical quantum energy storage devices.